-I am humbled and so honored that the citizens of Pitt County heard my vision as I campaigned and showed their trust in me by casting their vote in 2018.
+I am humbled and so honored that the citizens of Pitt County heard my vision as I campaigned and showed their trust in me by casting their votes in 2018 and 2022.
 Not everyone supported me and that is to be expected in any democratic election.
 But, regardless of who you are or whether you supported my candidacy or my opponents, please hear and understand this.
 If you are a citizen of Pitt County, a visitor, or just passing through, I am proud to serve you and will do so honorably to the best of my ability.
 I expect the same from every deputy and every staff member under my direction.
 Every citizen deserves full and fair support from their local sheriff's office and I will not fail you in that regard.

 I hope you find our website useful.
 We are always open and interested in your thoughts and needs.
 Reach out to us and let your voice be heard.
 I have a vision for how to best serve our citizens' needs, but I remain open-minded and dedicated to hearing your thoughts so we can continue to evolve over time.
 Thank you for your support.

 In your service,